Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 Flair Espresso, Cafelat Robot

 The Uniterra Nomad predates these two espresso makers by a bit.
-Kickstarted in ~2013 and having units shipped in 2014~2015,  when the Flair was done so in 2017 and Cafelat Robot in 2018.
+Kickstarted in about 2013 and having units shipped in 2014 to 2015 time frame,  when the Flair was done so in 2017 and Cafelat Robot in 2018.
 Flair has been iterating a lot and improving with every iteration going from Classic, to Signature, to Neo, Pro2 and now Flair 58.
 There is quite a large community for the Flair and Cafelat Robot, but not yet for the Nomad.

 #### Some Pros in Favor of Nomad (Manual):